LeeTheNerd/LearnDjango/README.md

 ## Map The New `urls.py` File

-Just like new apps need to be mapped to the project - e.g. When `BlogSite.apps.BlogsiteConfig` was added to the `INSTALLED_APPS` list in the settings.py file.
-The new urls.py file created under BlogSite needs to be mapped to the urls.py file under the WebProject directory.
+Just like new apps need to be mapped to the project - e.g. When `blogsite.apps.blogsiteConfig` was added to the `INSTALLED_APPS` list in the settings.py file.
+The new urls.py file created under blogsite needs to be mapped to the urls.py file under the WebProject directory.

-The urls.py file from the BlogSite directory only needs to be added one time to the WebProject's file but the import statements needs to be modified to import the `include()` function from the `urlpatterns` list.
+The urls.py file from the blogsite directory only needs to be added one time to the WebProject's file but the import statements needs to be modified to import the `include()` function from the `urlpatterns` list.

 The file should now look like this: